zhentaoshi/panel-local-projection/README.md

 This repository hosts an R package that accompanies

-* Ziwei Mei, Liugang Sheng, Zhentao Shi (2025), "[Nickell Bias in Panel Local Projection](https://arxiv.org/abs/2302.13455)", _arxiv:2302.13455_. *Journal of International Economics*.
+* Ziwei Mei, Liugang Sheng, Zhentao Shi (2025), "[Nickell Bias in Panel Local Projection](https://arxiv.org/abs/2302.13455)",  *Journal of International Economics*. _arxiv:2302.13455_.

-It offers an `R` function to implement the panel local projection that includes two methods:
+This package offers an `R` function to implement the panel local projection that includes two methods:

 - The _fixed effect_ (FE) estimator.
 This is the default estimator in most applied works, but we find that it incurs Nickell bias
 - The _split-panel jackknife_ (SPJ) estimator eliminates the asymptotic bias and delivers valid statistical inference.